geoscience-community-codes/IceWeb/README.md

 The original Perl-CGI interface was implemented because back in the late-1990s, AVO had relatively powerful Sun workstation servers but the Duty Seismologist at home would have only a low power desktop computer, so it was important to keep as much processing as possible on the server-side.
 In 2008, PhP was chosen for the same reason.
 Today, it is much better to use client-side processing (e.g. Java, Javascript).

+# Update 2023/04/13: For completeness, the legacy version of the code that I created during my 1998-2000 postdoc is included under the "legacy_code" directory.
+This is prompted by a request from Sylvie Vergniolle to be able to cite the code for a new JGR paper on the Shishaldin 1999 eruption.